shown in other instead.

 - Delete nodes.

-Just like in case with update(), if you set any physics-based callbacks in updatePhysics() or use a PhysicalTrigger, they cannot be executed immediately, as the rendering process is already in action and they can violate it.
+By default in Async Rendering physics mode, if you set any physics-based callbacks in updatePhysics() or use a PhysicalTrigger, they cannot be executed immediately, as the rendering process is already in action and they can violate it.
 If there is one more physics iteration to go, these callbacks or a PhysicalTrigger are executed before the next updatePhysics(); if not, before the next world logic update().

 The postUpdate() function of the world logic is an additional function used to correct behavior after the state of the node has been updated (for example, skinned animation has been played in the current frame or particle system has spawn its particles).